-Courts tend to implement sole legal custody when joint legal custody is not possible, whether it is an issue of practicality or if there is an order of protection that does not allow for it.
+Courts in Albany tend to implement sole legal custody when joint legal custody is not possible, whether it is an issue of practicality or if there is an order of protection that does not allow for it.
 Sole legal custody could be declared if the other parent has a mental health or drug abuse problem.
 It is rare for someone to receive sole custody because the base presumption in the eyes of the court is that a relationship with both parents is appropriate and safe – and that a couple that has chosen to have children together should make decisions together.

 “Bird’s nest” custody is a colloquial term for when the children have to keep residing in the marital home despite the parents splitting up.
 In this scenario, one parent will live at home with the kids for half of the week before swapping out and having the other parent live at the home with them the other half of the week.
 In this sense, the children retain a kind of ownership and custody of the house while the parents alternate between living in the house and living on their own.
 This type of joint custody agreement might not be feasible in every situation.